 - Hill Speed: 8-12 x (30 seconds at 5k PR pace @ 3% grade; 30 seconds off straddling the mill).
 Keep the mill running so you get every seconds worth of your fast running.

-Lance Watson, LifeSport head coach, has trained a number of Ironman, Olympic and age-group Champions over the past 28 years.
+Lance Watson, head coach of LifeSport, has trained a number of Ironman, Olympic, and age-group champions over the past 30 years.
 He enjoys coaching athletes of all levels.
-Contact Lance to tackle your first Ironman or to perform at a higher level.
-For more training tips, visit LifeSport Coaching on Facebook or on Twitter at @LifeSportCoach.